davidhonghikim/kai-cd/documentation/05_developers/03_Build_And_Deployment.md

 # 7. Build and Deployment

+## Agent Context
+**For AI Agents**: Complete build and deployment documentation covering build processes, deployment strategies, and production workflows.
+Use this when implementing build systems, understanding deployment procedures, planning production releases, or configuring build pipelines.
+Essential foundation for all build and deployment work.

+**Implementation Notes**: Contains build system configuration, deployment procedures, production workflow strategies, and release management processes.
+Includes detailed build pipeline and deployment automation patterns.
+**Quality Requirements**: Keep build and deployment documentation synchronized with actual build processes and deployment procedures.
+Maintain accuracy of build configurations and deployment workflows.
+**Integration Points**: Foundation for production deployment, links to development workflows, configuration management, and release strategies for comprehensive build and deployment coverage.

 This document explains the build process for Kai-CD and how to load it for development and testing.

 ## Technology Stack